If you are a Broker interested in obtaining a user name and password, please contact your local USAIG Branch Office for further assistance.

 Chambers (1894-1972) was one of America's first aviation aces.
 His heroism earned him a number of citations during the Great War, including the Distinguished Service Cross with three Oak Leaf Clusters, the French Legion of Honor and the Croix de Guerre.

-Eight Decades of InnovationThrough more than 80 years of aviation insurance leadership, USAIG has provided private, corporate and commercial segments of the aerospace industry with the broad range of coverage required to ensure stability, progress and growth.
+Nine Decades of InnovationThrough 90 years of aviation insurance leadership, USAIG has provided private, corporate and commercial segments of the aerospace industry with the broad range of coverage required to ensure stability, progress and growth.

 We partner with the industry's prominent individuals and organizations to enhance aviation safety and we have developed insurance programs that made it possible to launch many of the world's most important aircraft and space vehicles.